Wonambi: Description

 Wonambi was a fairly large snake, with the type species (W. naracoortensis) exceeding 4–6 m long and the other species (W. barriei) reaching less than 3 m long.
 It was a non-venomous, constrictor snake, and may have been an ambush predator that killed its prey by constriction.
 The head of the animal was small, restricting the size of its prey.

 Paleoecology

-Wonambi naracoortensis lived during the Pleistocene Ice Age period, in natural sun-traps beside local waterholes, where they would ambush kangaroo, wallaby and other prey coming to the water to drink.
+Wonambi naracoortensis lived during the Pleistocene, living in relatively cool and arid regions of Australia.
+It is believed they would have dwelt in natural sun-traps beside local waterholes, where they would ambush kangaroo, wallaby and other prey coming to the water to drink.
 Mapping such locations in Western Australia, has been found to be closely associated with areas the Noongar people regard as Waugal sacred sites.

 Tim Flannery claims that this animal, along with other Australian megafauna, became extinct (partly) as a result of activities of Aboriginal Australians (for example, hunting and firestick farming).